-In order to be able to use the Digital phone when there’s a power-cut you will need a Batter Backup or UPS.
+In order to be able to use the Digital phone when there’s a power-cut you will need a Battery Backup or UPS.

-Communication Providers may offer you a free battery backup unit that can last an hour if you are deemed vulnerable*.
+Communication Providers may offer you a free battery backup unit that can last at least an hour if you are deemed vulnerable*.
 Otherwise you can purchase a battery backup or UPS device online.

 It is also advised to make sure you have an alternative method of making a call if there is a power outage such as using a mobile phone.
 Some communication providers also have hybrid household phone handsets that can automatically switch between connecting to your router and the mobile network.